JPG to AVIF Converter — Free Online

 Quality tips for JPG → AVIF

 When converting JPG to AVIF, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If AVIF is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For JPG to AVIF conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Your JPG is already lossy, so converting to AVIF can't recover detail the JPEG compression discarded; AVIF's job here is to repackage the same picture more efficiently, and at the default quality of 92 the AVIF should look essentially identical while weighing less.

 Troubleshooting